-For more books like these, check out our list of Family Friendly Audiobooks
+For more books for 10-year-olds like these, check out our list of Family Friendly Audiobooks

 This is technically a middle-grade read.
 The heroine of this story is a girl whose favorite book was just banned from her school library.
 She starts her own locker library filled with more banned books from the school’s library.